-Since we’re talking about how much life insurance you might need, let’s clarify the available coverage amounts for each type of policy we sell at Quotacy:
+Since we’re talking about how much life insurance you might need, let’s clarify the available coverage amounts for each type of policy we can help you with at Quotacy:

 - Whole life insurance (medical exam required) with coverage from $25,000 to $65 million+; and